JF1549: How to Build Your All-Star Apartment Syndication Team Part 2 of 4 | Syndication School with Theo Hicks

 Again, this is gonna show your ability to close on the deal, as well as show if you’ve done your due diligence.
 If you have no idea how you’re gonna fund the deal, it’s not gonna look too good.

-Well, you can go back and say “Hey, I visited the properties.
-Here are the pros and cons of each, and the questions I have.
-For property ABC, I went there and realized that some of the roof shingles are missing, and the gutters were falling down, and it looked like it hadn’t been painted in a while, and it looked like the lawn hadn’t been mown in a while… What’s going on?
-Is that management issues, is that owner issue?
+Well, you can go back and say, “Hey, I visited the properties.
+Here are the pros and cons of each and the questions I have.
+For property ABC, I went there and realized that some of the roof shingles are missing and the gutters were falling down and it looked like it hadn’t been painted in a while and it looked like the lawn hadn’t been mown in a while… What’s going on?
+Is that management issues?
+Is that an owner issue?
 Are they not giving you money?
 What’s going on there?
 I also saw XYZ property – immaculate condition.
 What’s the difference between the owners of those two properties?
 Why are they so different?
-Is it the owners, is it the market?
+Is it the owners?
+Is it the market?
 What’s going on there?”